gristlabs/grist-help/help/formulas.md

 If your table or column has a space in its name, or other characters that are awkward in Python, those characters are replaced with an underscore.
 Auto-complete may help you if you're not sure.
-You can also control the "ids" of columns and tables in the right side-bar.
+You can also control the "ids" of columns and tables in the right side panel.

 Freeze a formula column
 --------------------------

 If you'd like to save the output of your formula as plain values, you can simply turn off the formula.
-First open the column options in the side-bar:
+First open the column options in the side panel:

 ![formulas-column-options](images/formulas/formulas-column-options.png)
 ![formulas-sidebar](images/formulas/formulas-side-bar.png)

-Now click on the orange formula icon in the side-bar to turn it off: ![Formula icon on](images/formulas-sidebar-icon-on.png) ➔ ![Formula icon off](images/formulas-sidebar-icon-off.png):
+Now click on the orange formula icon in the side panel to turn it off: ![Formula icon on](images/formulas-sidebar-icon-on.png) ➔ ![Formula icon off](images/formulas-sidebar-icon-off.png):